Berkeley College Online Debunks Popular Myths About Online Learning

 Myth 4: You cannot receive the same level of education in an online environment as you can on-site.

 Fact: Accredited online programs are subject to the same rigorous standards as on-site programs.
 Berkeley College Online is accredited by the Middle States Commission on Higher Education.
 In addition, Berkeley College Online is one of only a handful of institutions worldwide to receive USDLA/QS certification for excellence in distance learning.

 Myth 5: Online students don’t have access to faculty or support services.

 Fact: Berkeley College Online students can email faculty at any time, and they have additional access to instructors through discussion groups established for individual courses.
-In addition, distance learners at Berkeley College have access to the same support services as on-site students, including Advisement, the Academic Support Center and Career Services.
+In addition, distance learners at Berkeley College have access to the same support services as on-site students, including Advisement, the Center for Academic Success, and Career Services.

 Myth 6: Online students miss out on peer interaction.

 Fact: Engaged online students benefit from more interaction with faculty and other students.
 “In a traditional classroom there is not enough time to get input during discussion from every student, whereas in the online world, everyone has a say.
 Input is written, but everyone has a voice,” Ms. Smith said.